-Shortly after, I signed up to attend a craft festival about an hour outside the city.
+Shortly after that conversation, I signed up to attend a craft festival about an hour outside Portland.
 After arriving and setting up my booth, I was surprised to see another maker selling deodorant.
 Immediately my defenses went up.
 Was she aware of Schmidt’s and trying to steal my thunder?
 She came over to my booth and introduced herself, commenting on how uncanny it was that we each made the same product.
 “Do you want to trade?” she asked, saying something about how we could check out each other’s formulas.
 I politely declined.
-Even though it was awkward to say “No,” I was instinctively protective of my business.
-(I also had a better understanding than ever of why the former lotion-maker at Zenana didn’t want to hand over her formula to me.
-When you work so hard to achieve something, there’s a desire to protect it).
+Even though it was awkward to say no, I was instinctively protective of my business.
+I also understood more than ever why the former lotion maker at Zenana didn’t want to hand over her formula to me.
+When you work so hard to achieve something, there’s a desire to protect it.

 When I was building Schmidt’s, there were plenty of times when I had to embrace my competitiveness in order to grow.
-The reality was there just wasn’t “room for all of us” on the deodorant shelf.
+The reality was there just wasn’t room for all of us on the deodorant shelf.
 Over the years, I’ve had to learn how to deal with competitors—and copycats—in ways that were healthy (and effective) for me and the business.
 It’s possible to be competitive while maintaining integrity.
 It’s about being aware of the landscape, protective of what you have to offer, and committed to a forward momentum that allows you to be the standout option on the shelf.
 While there were times I had to deal with competitors and difficult situations head-on, more often than not, I found that my time was better spent building relationships with retailers and customers—the people who were giving me much more valuable information about my product and business than my competitors ever could.
-Ultimately, one of the primary reasons that Schmidt’s was successful was my commitment to invest in and promote what differentiated it—like my powerful, home-brewed formula, unusual scents, loyal customer following—without getting distracted by others’ endeavors.
+Ultimately, one of the primary reasons that Schmidt’s was successful was my commitment to invest in and promote what differentiated it—my powerful home-brewed formula, unusual scents, and loyal customer following—without getting distracted by others’ endeavors.

 Keep your eyes on the landscape in front of you, not the commotion over your shoulder

 Whenever I talked with customers about which deodorant brands they’d tried, there was one niche brand mentioned frequently.
 It was one of the more serious upstarts in the natural deodorant space.
 Like Schmidt’s, this brand’s deodorant came in a jar, and the formula was somewhat similar, leading customers to frequently compare the two.
-Sometimes someone would ask me directly, How is your deodorant different from theirs?
-To this, I’d often repeat back things I’d heard from enthusiastic customers all the time: that Schmidt’s scents were one-of-a-kind and well-balanced, for instance.
+Sometimes someone would ask me directly, “How is your deodorant different from theirs?”
+To this, I’d often repeat back things I’d heard from enthusiastic customers all the time: that Schmidt’s scents were one of a kind and well balanced, for instance.
 I always smiled and kept it positive, even though I hated knowing I was competing with this other company.

 In the fall of 2012, I received an email from a customer on the East Coast.
 At the time, Schmidt’s was well established in the Pacific Northwest, and had been growing quickly throughout the West Coast, beginning to make its way east.
 She said she’d been visiting a friend in California when she was introduced to Schmidt’s, and she fell in love with the deodorant.